GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

     ]);
     ```

-    > **NOTE:** For more information about how to show rich cards to users see [this article](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-send-rich-cards).
+    > **NOTE:** The PostBack action type will post a message to bot privately, so other participants inside conversation will not see that was posted.

 1. Finally, update the text in the `Help` dialog to include the knowledge base functionality.